-I’ve played with many apps to see which are easiest and intuitive to use, and which have the best features and also, support editing both vertical and horizontal video.
+I’ve played with many apps over the years, trying out lots to see which are easiest and most intuitive to use.
+I look for features that make editing both vertical and horizontal video as simple as possible.

 Has speed control and reverse, plus great features for text, voiceover and captioning.
 Multiple frames & double exposures are also possible with the PIP feature, when you upgrade.

 My fav features – I like the multi track timeline and the quick editing features to split and trim your clips.
 Importing music into your timeline is super easy as well.